gaurrav1/Shrewd/README.md

 # SAPS
-Intern project of Smart attandance and Payrol SSystem
+ Multi-tenant Smart attandance and Payrol System Working on the project, target is to complate until June, 2025.